Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowflake_data_wrangler/vhol_snowflake_data_wrangler.md

 Make sure to note the name of the storage integration that was created as it will be used with Data Wrangler configuration.

-Positive
-: We can also get the storage integration name from the CloudFormation stack.
+**Note:** We can also get the storage integration name from the CloudFormation stack.
 Click on the NESTED stack with a name like snowflake-sagemaker-credit-risk-workshop-StorageIntegrationStack and then the Outputs tab in the CloudFormation browser tab.
 You can also find Snowflake Secret ARN in the Output tab.